fstik-app/catalog/README.md

   * Visit [this page](https://core.telegram.org/bots/features#botfather) for more information
 * Once you have all of that, you can clone the repository
   * You can do that by running ```git clone https://github.com/fstik-app/catalog``` in your terminal or by downloading the repository as a zip archive
-* Finally, you'll need to set the environment variables.
-You can do that by creating a ```.env``` file in the root directory of the project and setting the variables there
   * You can also set them in your shell or in your hosting provider's dashboard

 ### MongoDB Atlas Setup